Connect with us

 How optically stimulated luminescence works.

-Paul Bierman’s laboratory at the of Vermont dated the sample’s last time near the surface in a different way, using rare radioactive isotopes of aluminum and beryllium.
+Paul Bierman’s laboratory at the University of Vermont dated the sample’s last time near the surface in a different way, using rare radioactive isotopes of aluminum and beryllium.

 These isotopes form when cosmic rays, originating far from our solar system, slam into the rocks on Earth.
 Each isotope has a different half-life, meaning it decays at a different rate when buried.